RepairRabbit/repairrabbit.github.co/content/blog/easy-employee-management.md

 As each and every detail of an employee is stored, it becomes helpful for the organization to digitalize the management system.

-allow employees to request time off, submit time sheets or documents and allows employees to audit or approve submissions or requests.

 <br>
 <br>